SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Evaluation

 \subsection{Learning-based Speculative Scheduler}

-For the learning-based speculative scheduler, we demonstrate some preliminary results on the matching length predictor in this section.
+\ZJ{We will be removing the learning-based scheduler part right?} For the learning-based speculative scheduler, we demonstrate some preliminary results on the matching length predictor in this section.
 We use a three-layer MLP with a hidden feature size of 64 as our predictor.
 We train the predictor on 200K samples over the OpenWebText corpus.
 The labels are generated using OPT-13B as the LLM and OPT-125M as the SSM.
 As shown in~\Cref{tab:lss-opt}, using the predictor can achieve similar LLM runs while reducing the SSM runs significantly due to dynamic speculation length.
 Nevertheless, there is still plenty of space to improve the predictor as the optimal SSM run would be the average matching length times the LLM run.